 Shirin is a solicitor in our Public Law and Human Rights team.
-She represents clients in a wide range of public and international law matters, with a particular interest in challenges relating to immigration, national security and data protection.
+She represents clients in a wide range of public and international law matters, with a particular interest in challenges relating to migrant rights, national security and data protection.

-Shirin is also experienced in challenging decisions by the police and Disclosure and Barring Service (DBS) concerning disclosure of information, police record deletion requests, appeals before the Information Tribunal and civil claims for data protection breaches.
-She has been recognised in the Legal 500 for her experience in international law and data protection.
+Shirin also regularly challenges decisions by the police and Disclosure and Barring Service (DBS) concerning disclosure of information, police record deletion requests, appeals before the Information Tribunal and civil claims for data protection breaches.

 Education and career

-- She compelted the Graduate Diploma in Law at BPP in 2014, and the Legal Practice Course at the University of Law in 2015.
+- She completed the Graduate Diploma in Law in 2011 and the Legal Practice Course at BPP in 2015

-- She worked at two prestigious solicitors firms in London between 2016 – 2020, before joining Bindmans in February 2021.
+- She worked at two solicitors firms in London between 2016 – 2020, before joining Bindmans in February 2021

 Shirin’s cases include:

-- Judicial review challenge of the Government’s failure to lawfully consult on its proposed National Strategy for disabled people.
+- Successful judicial review challenge to the government’s failure to lawfully consult on its proposed National Disability Strategy, in R(Binder & Others) v Secretary of State for Work and Pensions

 Legal 500 2023